shashankms-dev/nash-c/README.md

 # nash
-A simple, clean and fast shell for Unix-like operating systems.
+A simple, clean and fast shell for Unix-like operating systems, written in C.